This is my life

 I kept writing fiction, and, despite fierce opposition from my bank manager, finally decided to self-publish Beam Me Up, Who Killed Beano? and A Year in the Merde via my own (fictional) company.

 I began trying to sell A Year ... first, as I was living in Paris, and after three months of humping copies around the streets in a shopping trolley, I sold the book.
-Not only to bookshops, but also to a major publisher who promised me that they had their own delivery service so I would not have to do any more heavy lifting.
+Not only to bookshops and a few thousand on-line customers, but also to a major publisher who promised me that they had their own delivery service so I would not have to do any more heavy lifting.
 Well, in fact it was my newly-found agent, Susanna Lea, who landed the major publisher.
 And since she was looking to the future while I was still focussing on my lower back, she also secured a deal to write more Paul West adventures.

 I have since written the sequel, Merde Actually, (which briefly displaced Harry Potter at number one in the UK fiction chart) the sequel to the sequel, Merde Happens, the sequel to the etc etc, and am now up to volume six, Merde in Europe.